Strigomonas culicis

 Strigomonas culicis is a protist and member of flagellated trypanosomatids.
 It is an obligate parasite in the gastrointestinal tract of mosquito, and is in turn a host to symbiotic bacteria.
 It maintains strict mutualistic relationship with the bacteria as a sort of cell organelle (endosymbiont) so that it cannot lead an independent life without the bacteria.
-This and other symbiont-harbouring trypanosomatids such as Angomonas deanei are considered as "excellent models for the study of cell evolution because the host protozoan co-evolves with an intracellular bacterium in a mutualistic relationship", and "the origin of new organelles" (i.e. symbiogenesis).

-Originally described as Blastocrithidia culicis in 1961, it was renamed Strigomonas culicis in 2011 upon establishing its genetic relationship with other related protists.
-The obligate bacterium belongs a group of ß-proteobacterium and provides nutrients to the host, in addition to influencing some of the cellular functions.
+Along with Angomonas deanei, S. culicis is researched as model organism for the evolution of symbiotic relationships with intracellular bacteria.